Portugal

 Apply Citizenship 5 years

-The Trump Gold Card Visa is a proposed U.S. residency program introduced by President Donald Trump in February 2025.
-Priced at $5 million, it aims to attract ultra-high-net-worth individuals by offering a streamlined pathway to U.S. permanent residency and eventual citizenship.
-Unlike the existing EB-5 program, the Gold Card emphasizes a direct financial contribution to the U.S. government, potentially bypassing the job creation requirements associated with EB-5 investments.
+The Trump Gold Card Visa is a newly launched U.S. investor residency programme introduced by President Donald Trump in 2025.
+Now open for applications, the programme offers high-net-worth individuals a fast-track route to U.S. permanent residency and a pathway to citizenship through a direct financial contribution to the U.S. government.

 The introduction of the Trump Gold Card Visa comes at a pivotal time, as the U.S. seeks new ways to stimulate economic growth and reduce national debt.
 President Trump has indicated that selling one million Gold Cards could generate $5 trillion, providing a significant boost to the economy.
 While many U.S. nationals explore second residencies abroad, America remains a powerhouse of opportunity for global investors.
 With new tariffs and economic policies creating openings across multiple sectors, early movers could benefit from a first-mover advantage.
 For international businesses, establishing a U.S. presence could offer a strategic pathway to bypass tariffs, remain competitive, and secure U.S. residency under the Gold Card program.